UKHomeOffice/pttg-gradle-apidocs/README.md

    2. documentation / generateApiDocs : run the api doc test cases and generate the final HTML and PDF documentation
    3. build / buildWithApiDocs : perform a full build including the api doc tests, adding the generated documentation to a copy of the final jar

+### Development

+1. Increment the minor version number (still needs to be RELEASE because I can't figure out how to make the git-repo plugin support snapshots)
+2. Make your changes
+3. You can use publishMavenJavaPublicationToMavenLocal to deploy the change to your local maven repo
+   1. Note however that this won't work if your changes add new transitive third-party dependencies
+4. Test consumption of the plugin from another project by
+   1. Adding mavenLocal() to your buildscript repositories to consume form local repo
+   2. using the new version number for the plugin in your buildscript dependencies
+   3. You may well need to execute ``` ./gradlew --refresh-dependencies``` to pick up changes, then refresh your IDE